Acrobat Ants Identification Guide

 +

-Carpenter ants are much larger (up to half an inch) and have a single node on their waist.
-Acrobat ants are smaller (about 1/8 inch) with a distinctive heart-shaped abdomen they raise when disturbed.
-Both nest in wood, but carpenter ants excavate sound wood while acrobat ants prefer already-damaged material.
+Carpenter ants are much bigger (up to half an inch) and have one bump on their waist.
+Acrobat ants are smaller (about 1/8 inch) with a heart-shaped abdomen they raise when bothered.
+Both nest in wood, but carpenter ants dig into good wood while acrobat ants use wood that's already damaged.

 Why do I keep seeing winged ants in my house?